event-driven-robotics/telluride_tac21_contour/README.md

 ### Docker installation

 Please follow the instructions at this [link](https://docs.docker.com/engine/install/) to install Docker on your computer.
 We recommend using a linux distribution of your choice.
-Also it is advisable to have a computer equipped with a Nvidia GPU to run the simulator.
+Also it is advisable to have a computer equipped with a Intel/Nvidia GPU to run the simulator.

-To obtain NVIDIA and OpenGL support within the container, you must first install the `nvidia-container-runtime` following the instruction at this [link](https://github.com/NVIDIA/nvidia-container-runtime).
+To obtain NVIDIA support within the container, you must first install the `nvidia-container-runtime` following the instruction at this [link](https://github.com/NVIDIA/nvidia-container-runtime).

 In order to run docker commands without sudo, once the installation is complete you can run the following command